-Olight H2R Head torch
+Olight H2R Head flashlight

-The Olight H2R head torch is one of the brightest headlamps on the market today.
-It is only slightly let down by the uneven distribution of the torch and battery unit.
+The Olight H2R head flashlight is one of the brightest headlamps on the market today.
+It is only slightly let down by the uneven distribution of the flashlight and battery unit.
 The Olight H2R is powered by a single 18650 battery the Olight H2R uses a CREE XHP50 LED.
 The CREE XHP50 Led is paired with a TIR bead to produce a wide beam that is ideal for up close illumination.
 With the ability to emit a maximum of 2300 lumens the Olight H2R is the brightest light in the industry powered by a single 18650 battery.